xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 This paper follows two earlier papers I wrote concerning XML compression,

-and specifically, the utility xml2struct
+and specifically, the utility xml2struct that has been

 refined as my research progresses.
 An installment of a column